Blockchain Transforms Energy Trading with Vakt Platform Launch

 In conclusion

 Major oil firms Equinor, BP, and Shell are partnering with prominent banks and trading houses to launch Vakt, a blockchain-driven platform that will be used for energy commodity trading.
+This collaboration clearly shows how blockchain transforms energy trading by streamlining processes and reducing costs.

 Do subscribe to ICOholder’s newsletter so as to keep up with major trending news in the crypto industry.